 - Relax in Westbroekpark – If you want to get away from the touristy parts of the city, come to this serene park, which has over 20,000 types of roses that bloom between June through November.

 - Visit the Hague Municipal Museum – If you’re an art lover, don’t miss this museum.
 It contains some of the early works of Picasso, Monet and van Gogh.

 - Visit the Binnenhof – Learn about the country’s history as you visit the Binnenhof.
 It looks like a palace and is where the Dutch government resides, where the Dutch throne is located and where the Queen delivers her speech to parliament every year.
 Whether you’re a history buff or not, it’s a fascinating place to spend the afternoon.

-- Go to the beach - The Hague is right near the water and during the summer months, it’s a popular destination for people to go to.
+- Head to the beach - The Hague is right near the water and during the summer months, it’s a popular destination for people to visit.
 There are also a lot of good restaurants on the beach too.

-- Madurodam - This miniature version of Holland contains a selection of Dutch architecture, ranging from Amsterdam’s canals and church spires from Utrecht and Den Bosch, to modern architecture from Rotterdam and the enormous Delta works that protect the country from the sea.
+- See Mini Holland at Madurodam - This miniature version of Holland contains a selection of Dutch architecture, ranging from Amsterdam’s canals and church spires from Utrecht and Den Bosch, to modern architecture from Rotterdam and the enormous Delta works that protect the country from the sea.
 Madurodam also has an airport, a seaport, beaches, and little cars and trains running through the entire town.

-- Visit the Escher Museum – M. C. Escher is a Dutch graphic artist, whose work is famous all over the world.
+- Check out the Escher Museum – M. C. Escher was a Dutch graphic artist, whose work is famous all over the world.
 This museum is dedicated entirely to him and gives an interesting overlook of his life’s work.
 For about $11 USD, you get to wander 2 floors worth of exhibits and make some art of your own.